-For all the years I’ve been cycling (as an adult), I’ve spent the majority of them using SPD MTB shoes and pedals.
+For all the years I’ve been cycling (as an adult), I’ve spent the majority of them using SPD MTB cleats and pedals with mountain bike shoes.
 It was so long ago that I don’t remember how I came to make that decision… that point in time when you ask yourself, should I go clipless (aka to clip-in)?
+And what types of cycling cleats would suit me best?

-So whether you’re riding a road bike, mountain bike, hybrid, gravel or cyclocross, let’s dive into the what, how, why’s and when’s of using clipless pedals.
+So whether you’re riding a road bike, mountain bike, hybrid, gravel or cyclocross, let’s dive into the what, how, why’s and when’s of using clipless pedals and the types of cleats you can choose from.

 What Are Clipless Pedals?

 First of all, clipless pedals aren’t even actually clipless so to speak as the actual action is to clip, or snap, into them.
-Back in the day, the most efficient pedals were the ones with toe clips… that kept your foot in place.
+Back in the day, the most efficient pedals were the ones with toe clips that kept your foot in place on the pedal.

-So then when they invented a pedal that no longer needed the toe clips… well, we can see where this is going right?!
+So when they invented a pedal that no longer needed the toe clips… Well, we can see where this is going, right?!

 The actual pedals of course attach to your bike and then you need cleats attached to your shoes which snap into the pedal, locking your foot in place.

-The whole point of clipless pedals and locking your foot in place is to help you to generate power on the “upstroke” as opposed to just when you push on the downstroke.
+The whole point of clipless pedals and locking your foot in place is to help you to generate power through the pull on the “upstroke” as opposed to just when you push on the downstroke.
 That right there is one of the biggest advantages of clipping in…

 If you’re anything like me, you can do with all the extra power you can get.
 Power has never been my strong point so being able to recruit as many muscle groups as possible when cycling really helps.